 - Send me an email requesting an appointment.
 Your letter should

-list several potential meeting times and the reason for the meeting.
+list several potential meeting times, the motivation

 I have active research efforts in both computer systems and STEM education.